-How Do Shoppers and Retailers Really Feel About Bag Bans and Reusable Bags?
+How Do Shoppers and Retail/Grocers Really Feel About Bag Bans and Reusable Bags?

 Do Shoppers and Retailers Like Bag Bans and Reusable Bags?
 The Answer Might Surprise You

 In a 3-2 vote, the Santa Barbara County Board of Supervisors decided to develop an ordinance banning disposable plastic bags in unincorporated areas and supporting reusable bags.
-The proposed single use plastic bag ban will impact stores of at least 10,000 square feet that sell dry groceries or canned goods, as well as drug stores, pharmacies, supermarkets, grocery stores, food marts and convenience food stores or similar retail stores.
+The proposed single-use plastic bag ban will impact stores of at least 10,000 square feet that sell dry groceries or canned goods, as well as drug stores, pharmacies, supermarkets, grocery stores, food marts, convenience food stores, or similar retail stores.

 Santa Barbara North County Residents On Board with Bag Ban

 While single-use plastic bag bans are becoming more common in California and worldwide, there is typically some resistance to such measures; however, that does not appear to be the case in Santa Barbara County – in a recent poll of 40 North County residents in unincorporated areas, all of the people polled confirmed they were aware of similar bans and they had no problems with such bans.

 Obviously, the sample size of this poll was very small, but it is telling that not a single person was opposed to the ban.
 A lot of people in Santa Barbara County already bring their own reusable grocery bags when they shop, so the law will not really have an impact on them.

 A lot of residents also support the ban because of the positive impact it will have on the environment.
 Eliminating disposable plastic bags at the checkout means there will be fewer bags that will end up as trash that litter streets, neighborhoods, and the oceans harming and killing wildlife and costing millions in local tax dollars to clean up.